BroadcomMFD/broadcom-product-scripts/output-management/web-viewer/README.md

 - [Find Failed Jobs](find-failed-jobs) - A bash script leveraging the View plug-in for Zowe CLI to locate failed jobs and optionally search for text within their output.

+- [Administrator Tools](administrator-tools) - A set of script-based tools covering various use cases targeted at product administrators.